 If you spend your days swooning over massive extended houses on Insta, this might not be the place for you.
 Our house isn’t massive and we are renovating room by room, pay check to pay check.
-Our renovation is slow and realistic.
 There’s been tantrums and tears but at a snails pace we are getting there.

 Even though I only work part time now, childcare costs for two children mean that I basically work for free, so our budget is none existent.
 Luckily, we’re pretty savvy shoppers, aren’t afraid of a bit of DIY and love a good upcycle.
 We are learning everything as we go and inevitably making a few mistakes along the way!

 I work 2 days per week as a psychotherapist and work weekends as a Mental Health Nurse.
 I have 2 children, Dilys (3) the wildflower and Edwyn (1) the bear.
 Yes, they’re going to have funny accents.